 A preliminary hearing is a hearing held before a Magistrate or Municipal Court Judge who will determine whether or not there is sufficient probable cause for your criminal charges.

-If your criminal charges are dismissed by the Judge in your preliminary hearing, your charges will either remain dismissed or the criminal Prosecutor will have the opportunity to directly present your case to a Grand Jury for indictment.
+If your criminal charges are dismissed by the Judge in your preliminary hearing, your charges will either remain dismissed, or the criminal Prosecutor will have the opportunity to directly present your case to a Grand Jury for indictment.

-If at the time of your preliminary hearing your case has already been indicted, you are not entitled to a preliminary hearing per the South Carolina Rules of Criminal Procedure, as probable cause has already been established by the Grand Jury’s return of a “true billed” indictment.
+If at the time of your preliminary hearing your case has already been indicted, you are not entitled to a preliminary hearing per the South Carolina Rules of Criminal Procedure, as the probable cause has already been established by the Grand Jury’s return of a “true billed” indictment.